 Open the app and sign in with your Polar account.
 Wait for the Connect device pop-up to appear.

 Press the button on your Polar Loop to pair it with the app.
+Wait for the Loop display to turn off so that synchronization can begin.

 Wear your Polar Loop close enough to the phone so that the pairing succeeds.